 The name string for instanced rendering is GL_ARB_instanced_arrays.
+It was promoted to a core feature in OpenGL 3.3.

-L.3.45 Flexible Buffer Mapping
+M.3.45 Flexible Buffer Mapping

 The name string for flexible buffer mapping is GL_ARB_map_buffer_range.
 This extension is equivalent to new core functionality introduced in OpenGL 3.0, based on the earlier GL_APPLE_flush_buffer_range extension, and is provided to enable this functionality in older drivers.